funbotic/funbotic/README.md

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 # Description
-This is a custom plugin for WordPress, providing a variety of functionality for the Funbotic website.
+This is a custom plugin for WordPress, providing a variety of features for the Funbotic website.

-Current functionality:
+Current features:
+- Dynamic User Gallery
 - Logged In/Logged Out Menu Change
 - Conditional Shortcodes

 See each section below for a description of the functionality provided by different elements of this plugin.

+## Dynamic User Gallery
+Displays any images associated with a given user with the Subscriber role to that user, via the following shortcode:
+	[funbotic_user_gallery]
+In order to associate an image with a Subscriber, open that image in the WordPress Media Library.
+Beneath the image you should see checkboxes of all users with the Subscriber role.
+Check whichever users are present in the image, and it will show up as part of the dynamic user gallery, whenever the shortcode is used.

+This feature requires the use of Advanced Custom Fields, within which there must be a checkbox field with the Field Name "campers-in-media" (without quotes).
+Ensure the field has a good description, but is NOT set as a required field.
+Currently, for the Field Group rules, select "Show this field group if Attachment is equal to All".
+Future updates will hopefully provide functionality to ensure that the checkboxes only show up posts that have an image as an attachment.

-## Functionality: Logged In/Logged Out Menu Change
+## Logged In/Logged Out Menu Change
 All credit to: http://www.wpbeginner.com/wp-themes/how-to-show-different-menus-to-logged-in-users-in-wordpress/

 This allows one menu to be displayed to users who are logged into the site, and another to be displayed to users who are logged out of the site.
 The menus must have the following names:
 - logged-in
 - logged-out

-## Functionality: Conditional Shortcodes
+## Conditional Shortcodes
 Originally developed by geomagas.  https://wordpress.org/plugins/if-shortcode/

 This plugin provides an "if" shortcode to conditionally render content.
 The syntax is the following: